oarcscience/ith.oarc.science/nam/se/mtsi/mtsi000.md

 #### \[1929\]

 ###### Scanned at Intangible Textual Heritage, August 2003.
-J. B. Hare, redactor.
+J. Lelievre, redactor.
 This text is in the public domain because it was published by the US Government.
 These files may be used for any non-commercial purpose provided this notice of attribution is left intact.